 Girona is a spectacular city with a rich historic past, full of life and colour.
 Located just north of Barcelona along the Costa Brava, it is the perfect town for a day trip.
 The medieval city is full of beautiful buildings influenced by the Modernist and Noucentista periods, historical landmarks such as the Cathedral of Girona, and is well known for being the filming location of Game of Thrones.
 The city gets its vibrant notability from the Cases de l’Onyar which overlooks the river.
 Girona is often called the city of three rivers, located in the valley of the Ter between the rivers Güell, Galligants, and Onyar.

 The city boasts the great urban park of the Dehesa, perfect for a Saturday stroll.
 It covers around 40 hectares of land and has more than 2,500 banana trees over 50 meters tall.
-The centre of the old city is marked by the layout of the old neighborhood.
-In this zone, the old Benedictine monastery Sant Pere of Galligants can be found.
+The centre of the old city is marked by the layout of the old neighbourhood.
+In this zone, the old Benedictine monastery Sant Pere de Galligants can be found.
 Likewise, the Walk of the Wall, the church of Sant Feliu, and the Arabian Baths are located in this area.

-Here is a list of other activities and things to do whilst on your visit:
+Other activities and things to do whilst on your visit:

 - Walk along the ancient walls for excellent views of the city.

-- Check out the numerous museums that Girona has to offer.
+- Check out the numerous Museums that Girona has to offer.

 - Enjoy the numerous cafes which are especially atmospheric at night.